Mike's PBX Cookbook

 Disk Cloning with DD

-How to clone a hard disk or USB stick in the terminal.
+How to clone a hard disk or USB stick using the MacOS terminal

 USB_SATA